Killer Beez president Josh Masters the victim of Harley Davidson shooting in Mt Wellington

-The Herald has confirmed tonight with various sources that the victim was Masters, the president of the Killer Beez gang who was released from prison in July.
+The Herald confirmed last night with various sources that the victim was Masters, the president of the Killer Beez gang who was released from prison in July.

 There is thought to have been rising tensions between his and other gangs, a source said.